meomun1/anonymous-survey-dapp/client/CLIENT_README.md

    - Go to `/surveys/verify`
    - Enter `surveyId`, `preparedMsg (base64)`, `signature (base64)`
    - The app fetches the survey public key and verifies locally
+   - Get verification details from step 6 of the participation process

 5. **Public Survey Browsing**
    - Browse curated survey results at `/surveys/public`